ScreenAgent for Windows

 -

 There's no change in installation.
-However, if you want to use proxy for the ScreenAgent without changing proxy at the operating system, you can use the direct proxy in the ScreenAgent installation.
+However, if you want to use proxy for ScreenAgent without changing proxy at the operating system, you can use the direct proxy in the ScreenAgent installation.

 -